-Assuming a positive resolution of the legal dispute, that would result in the continued development of the Ilovica-Shtuka Project, as explained above, the Group believes that as at December 31, 2019 there is no need for impairment of the carrying amount of the mineral right interest for the Ilovica-Shtuka Project as presented below.
+Assuming a positive resolution of this administrative process related to the Termination of Ilovica 6 that would result in the continued development of the Ilovica-Shtuka Project, and as explained above, the Group believes that as at December 31, 2020 there is no need for impairment of the carrying amount of the mineral right interest for the Ilovica-Shtuka Project as presented below.
+However, the Group also acknowledges that there is legal uncertainty and ambiguity as a result of the ongoing court cases which could result in the legal rights over Ilovica 6 being lost.

-A summary of changes to the Group's mineral right interests in the years ended December 31, 2019 and 2018 is set out below.
+A summary of changes to the Group's mineral right interests in the years ended December 31, 2020 and 2019 is set out below.

 Macedonia

 llovica-Shtuka Project

-,

 \$000s

-Balance, January 1, 2018 38,149

-Exploration expenditures:

-Feasibility costs 243

-Social & environmental costs 15

-Other 85

-38,492

-Other items:

-Foreign exchange movements 1,426

-Balance, December 31, 2018 39,918

 Balance, January 1, 2019 39,918

 Exploration expenditures:

 Feasibility costs 144

 Other 240

 40,302

 Other items:

-Foreign exchange movements (2,509)
+Foreign exchange movements (2,509

 Balance, December 31, 2019 37,793

+Balance, January 1, 2020 37,793

+Other items:

+Foreign exchange movements 2,581

+Balance, December 31, 2020 40,374